-SUDC UK is a charity dedicated to increasing awareness and understanding of Sudden Unexplained Death in Childhood (SUDC).
-It also funds research to better understand and prevent these tragedies.
+SUDC UK is a registered, national charity dedicated to raising awareness, funding research and supporting families affected by Sudden Unexplained Death in Childhood (SUDC).

 SUDC UK supports research in 3 ways:

 1) SUDC UK provides medical research grants to projects endorsed by the SUDC Foundation’s Scientific Advisory Board and approved by the SUDC UK Board of Trustees.